 How to avoid the “Look Who Died” virus

-There are several precautions you can take to avoid a Facebook Messenger scam or virus, such as the “Look Who Died” virus.
+You can take several precautions to avoid a Facebook Messenger scam, such as the “Look Who Died” virus.

 Avoid suspicious messages and links

 A simple way to avoid the Facebook Messenger “Look Who Died” virus is not to open suspicious messages or links that seem unusual.
-You can check a link to a page without actually opening it by hovering over the link to view the URL, which is the exact internet address the page uses.
+You can check a link to a page without actually opening it by hovering over the link to view the URL, which is the page's exact internet address.

-A scammer may attempt to fake a Facebook page by creating a URL similar to, but not exactly the same as, Facebook.
-You should generally avoid URLs that you don’t recognize or feel may be suspicious.
+A scammer may attempt to fake a Facebook page by creating a URL similar to, but not the same as, Facebook.
+Avoid URLs you don’t recognize or feel may be suspicious.

 Use strong antivirus software

-Another step to improve your cybersecurity and avoid the “Look Who Died” virus is to download and install strong antivirus software on your devices.
-An antivirus scans your computer or mobile device for any viruses or malware and can help protect your information if a virus infects one of your devices.
+Another step to improve your cybersecurity and avoid the “Look Who Died” virus is installing antivirus software with real-time protection on your devices.
+Antivirus software scans your computer or mobile device for malware and can help protect your information if a virus infects one of your devices.
+The best antivirus programs even include phishing protection to help you stop bad actors from the start.

-We recommend TotalAV, McAfee, and Bitdefender as the top-rated antivirus programs, here's how they compare:
+We recommend TotalAV, McAfee, and Bitdefender as the top-rated antivirus programs we've tested.
+Here's how they compare:

 Best antivirus software to protect against Facebook viruses